NeuracoreAI/meta_quest_teleop/README.md

 This repository provides the tool to read the position and pressed button from the Meta Quest device.

-Meta Quest reader consits of two elements: python script which receives the readings from the APK and the APK itself.
-Currently the pose of the controllers and pressed buttons are transfered from the APK.
+Meta Quest reader consists of two elements: python script which receives the readings from the APK and the APK itself.
+Currently the pose of the controllers and pressed buttons are transferred from the APK.
 This behavior can be extended using provided APK [source code](app_source).

 ## Clone the repository